arzuozkan/MyWalletApplication/README.md

 # MyWalletApplication
-The application can save your bank cards and it is useful by extracting card informations when yo need to use it.
+The application can save your bank cards and it is useful by extracting card information when you need to use it.Internet connection doesn't required.

 # Competitor
 Arzu ÖZKAN